active-interest/seo-ultimate/readme.txt

 	* Set meta robots tags (index/noindex and follow/nofollow) for each individual post, page, category, tag, and post type archive on your blog.
 Also supports custom post types and custom taxonomies.
 	* Avoid duplicate content SEO issues with the recommended noindex settings (see built-in module documentation for details).
 	* Give instructions to search engine spiders if desired (`noodp`, `noydir`, and `noarchive`).

+* **Deeplink Juggernaut** -- REVAMPED in Version 6.0
+	* Use the power of anchor text to boost your internal ranking SEO paradigm.
+	* Searches your site's content for anchor texts you specify and automatically links them to a destination of your choosing.
+Lets you easily build internal links to URLs, posts, pages, attachments, custom post type items, categories, terms, post format archives, and custom taxonomy term archives.
+	* Easily select autolink destinations using autocomplete textboxes that scour your site's content and taxonomy terms to find the link destination you're looking for.
+	* Autolinks point to the objects themselves, not to their URLs, so if you change the URL of a post or category on your site, the autolinks automatically adjust.
+	* Control the maximum number of autolinks added to each post/page as well as the number of times an anchor is linked per page.
+	* Apply the nofollow attribute on a per-link basis.
+(Perfect for automatic affiliate links.)
+	* Exclude specific posts/pages from having links added to them, if desired (e.g. contact pages, the homepage, etc.).
+	* Import/export your links as CSV files.
+	* Create links pointing to draft posts that will auto-enable when the post is published!
+	* Build internal links to your posts from within the WordPress post editor!
+Use "Instant Post Propulsion" technology to automatically link your old posts to new ones.

 * **Canonicalizer**
 	* Point search engines to preferred content access points with `<link rel="canonical" />` SEO tags.
 	* Go beyond the basic canonical tag functionality of WordPress 2.9+ with SEO Ultimate's support for category/tag/date/author archives.